 Hour of Code

 Every student should have the opportunity to learn computer science.
 It helps nurture problem-solving skills, logic and creativity.
 By starting early, students will have a foundation for success in any 21st-century career path.

 At Silver Oak, our 1st through 6th grade students learn computer science fundamentals by participating in the Hour of Code classes with a Computer Science specialist from our school district.

-Primary Programmers Essentials and Advanced are both basic programming classes offered to 4th - 6th graders.
+Primary Programmers Essentials and Advanced are both basic programming classes offered by the PTO to 4th - 6th graders.
 In this class, students learn basic programming concepts using a standard programming language, such as Java.
 From variables and data types to loops and arrays, students will learn basic algorithm development based on simple mathematics.
 As students continue to develop these skills, the instructors present more challenges in new and exciting and fun ways.
-Primary Programmers classes are taught by Silver Oak parent Attila Lengyel.
+Primary Programmers classes are taught by Silver Oak PTO parent, Attila Lengyel.

 Accelerated Reader Program